 This first-hand review of VIPKID will cover everything you need to know about this online ESL giant, including what to expect as a VIPKID teacher and how to decide if it’s right for you.

 Let’s get started!
-Here’s what it’s like working as a VIPKID teacher.
+Here’s my in-depth review of what it’s like working as a VIPKID teacher.

 Table of Contents